dd32/td-gh-ex/readme.txt

 SuevaFree is distributed under the terms of the GNU GPLv3.

 == Changelog ==

+= 3.1.1 =
+Release date - January, 08 - 2019

+* Added - New color schemes
+* Tested with the latest version of SuevaFree

 = 3.1.0 =
 Release date - August, 06 - 2019